CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-10-21-sushi-innovation.md

 So I went to a local sushi restaurant for lunch yesterday to celebrate.
 After a very nice sushi selection I received my bill.
 See the picture on the right.
 They automatically print what the tip would at 15%, 18% and 20%.
 This is such a nice little touch.
 A great  little innovation.

 A few little fine touches is what makes a great business.
 It is what makes your different.
-Innovation is key, especially during a recession.</p>
+Innovation is key, especially during a recession.